 Over the last decade or so, the motorways have been upgraded and are pleasant to drive on, but rural roads, including those on the islands, can be rather narrow and winding.
 You should also keep an eye out for small and large animals crossing — or simply standing in the middle of the roads.
 Keep your credit card or cash at hand for paying the highway tolls.

 Putting down roots on one of the islands?
 Fear not!
 There are plenty of ferry routes.
-In summer, these are mostly aimed at tourists, but they still cater to residents of larger islands, who commute to the mainland during winter.
+In summer, these are mostly aimed at tourists, but they still cater to residents of larger islands who commute to the mainland during winter.

-Your UK Driving License in Croatia
+Your UK driving license in Croatia

-In most larger cities in Croatia, there is enough public transport available, that having a car is not a necessity.
+In most larger cities in Croatia, there is enough public transport available that having a car is not a necessity.
 On top of that, parking is challenging and usually expensive in most town centres.

 However, sometimes it’s easier to get around in your own car, especially if you live outside of cities or have a family.
-Word of warning… you drive on the right and local drivers tend to be impatient and look for the first opportunity to overtake.
+Word of warning… you drive on the right, and local drivers tend to be impatient and look for the first opportunity to overtake.
 Although this can be unnerving, you should feel safe on the roads.
 Just keep your wits about you.

-In order to do so, you normally have to go to the nearest police station and bring along the following:
+To do so, you normally have to go to the nearest police station and bring along the following:

 - your old driving license